codecrafters-io/build-your-own-redis/solutions/haskell/06-set_get/explanation.md

     return $ setSuccess redisConfig

 get :: Key -> TVar DB -> IO Response
-get x db = do
+get key db = findWithDefault (nilString redisConfig) key <$> readTVarIO db
-    let err = nilString redisConfig
-    out <- readTVarIO db
-    return $ findWithDefault err x out
 ```

 This should be done for all other constants as well.
 The solution code contains the other replacements.

-With all this in place, you should now have a working database and be able to write and read to it by using the `set` and `get` functions.
+With all this in place, you should now have a working database and be able to write to and read from it by using the `set` and `get` commands.